jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 Agencies should determine which collaboration tools their teams need and make those available.
 As an interim step, agencies may want to develop a provisional Authorization to Operate (ATO) process for piloting tools that are relatively low risk before figuring out which tools should go through the ATO process to be rolled out more broadly.

-### Invest in technology incrementally and budget for risk mitigation prototyping.
+### Invest in technology incrementally and budget for risk mitigation prototyping

 **Mark Hopson** with special thanks to **Charles Tetreault** and other contributors.